Everything You Need to Know About

 Usually braces are recommended for improving a patient’s “orofacial” appearance.
 If orthodontic problems like crooked or crowded teeth, overbites or under bites, incorrect jaw position, or disorder of the jaw joints are left untreated, it results in tooth decay, gum disease, headaches, earaches, as well as speaking, biting or chewing problems.

-Braces are generally available in 3 types: bracket, metal and ceramic or plastic.
-However, a new alternative to the braces is clear, customized and removable aligners.
+Braces are generally available in many types: metal, Rose Gold, Lingual (behind the teeth), or Clear Aligners.
+However, a new alternative to braces is Clear Aligners, which are removable.
 How long you need to wear braces depends on your treatment plan, your age and the time of treatment.
-Cost to get your teeth straightened, crowned, or aligned, also depends on these determinants and often people end up finding insufficient information regarding cost involved in orthodontic treatments.
+Cost to get your teeth straightened, or aligned, also depends on these determinants and often people end up finding insufficient information regarding cost involved in orthodontic treatments.
 As a result, either they give up the plan or incur heavy costs.
 Below you’ll find some useful information on the cost of orthodontic treatment plans without insurance cover, so that it becomes easy for you to plan your budget.

 While it can be actually difficult to determine the exact monthly cost of dental braces treatment but on an average the total cost of braces treatment without insurance varies somewhere between $3000-$7000 depending on the specific type of braces, as well the length of time required by the patient to keep them worn.
 The longer the time, the higher the maintenance cost.
 Your location as well as the dental plan you use are also the determining factors for your dental treatment costs.